balenaltd/handbook/Travel-&-Expenses-101.md

 For example, if you go out to a restaurant, while you’re on a trip for balena, be as reasonable as possible and spend as much as you would spend if you were paying out of your own pocket.
 That kind of expense will be reimbursed with no problem.

-On the other hand, if you decide to go to the cinema or eat at a 2 Michelin stars awarded restaurant, while you are on a trip for resin.io, then that expense will not be reimbursed.
+On the other hand, if you decide to go to the cinema or eat at a 2 Michelin stars awarded restaurant, while you are on a trip for balena, then that expense will not be reimbursed.

 ## What kind of expenses are acceptable?